antor44/livestream_video/README.md

 python3 playlist4whisper.py
 ```

-Please note that on macOS, only xterm terminal and mpv videoplayer are supported.
+Please note that on macOS, only the xterm terminal and the mpv video player are supported.
+Additionally, the xterm terminal automatically closes its window when Control+C is used.

 **Q: How can I permanently change the size and colors of the transcription text on macOS?**